MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

     - In the identity platform, both methods are represented as Microsoft Entra cross-tenant synchronization jobs.
     - Synchronization jobs created with Microsoft Entra ID will not appear in the Microsoft 365 admin center.
-    - If you created your synchronization job in the Microsoft 365 admin center, do not modify it using Microsoft Entra ID, otherwise it will no longer appear in the admin center.
+    - If you created your synchronization job in the Microsoft 365 admin center, do not modify the synchronization job name using Microsoft Entra ID, otherwise it will no longer appear in the admin center.
     - You might adjust the attribute mappings to match your organizations' needs.
     - By default, new B2B users are provisioned as B2B members, while existing B2B guests remain B2B guests.
     - You can opt to convert B2B guests into B2B members by setting [**Apply this mapping** to **Always**](cross-tenant-synchronization-configure.md#step-9-review-attribute-mappings).